-43. An inlet pipe, fitted to the top of the fuel tank, allows the transfer pump to draw fuel from the tank.
-When the transfer pump is operating, it draws fuel from the tank via the fuel lines.
+43. An outlet pipe, fitted to the top of each fuel tank, allows the transfer pump to draw fuel from the tank selected by the changeover switch on the dashboard.
+When the transfer pump is operating, it draws fuel from the selected tank via the fuel lines.
 The fuel passes through a sedimenter (refer to Figure 11) where water and large particles of contaminants are separated from the fuel.
 It then flows from the sedimenter to the transfer pump, passing through a fine mesh filter (strainer) before entering the pump.
 The transfer pump provides fuel at a pressure of 176-245 kPa (25.5-35.5 psi) to the fuel filter.
 The filtered fuel is then supplied to the injection pump, where it is pumped under high pressure, approx 18 000 kPa (2610 psi), to the injectors via the high-pressure fuel lines.